JegoInc/Jego/README.md

 The best free proxy tool designed for Edge and Chrome browsers, capable of safely and efficiently bypassing firewalls (proxy), easily accessing global websites.
 It's simple to use, efficient and secure.

-## JegoVPN - User Guide
+## Jego - User Guide

-This is the user guide website for JegoVPN service, built with VitePress.
+This is the user guide website for Jego service, built with VitePress.

 ### 📖 Website Content